breedlun/clearplot/doc/source/index.rst

 Clearplot
 =========
 Clearplot creates publication quality plots using matplotlib.
-The motivation behind the project was a desire to create lucid plots with a certain style, like the example below.
+The project began as an effort to create lucid plots with a certain style, like the example below.

 .. image:: Necking_Example.png

-In addition to changing the style, clearplot revamps the user interface, and adds a few new features.
+Over time, we have also revamped matplotlib's user interface, and added a few new features.
 Although the documentation has detailed descriptions of the clearplot syntax, probably the best way to get started is to look at the `examples <./examples/index.html>`_.

 Contents
 --------